-How much does it cost to outsource accounts payable?
+How much does it cost to outsource invoicing services like accounts payable?

-It’s hard to pinpoint or even estimate the cost of outsourcing since every company is different.
+When you outsource invoicing services, it’s hard to pinpoint or even estimate the cost since every outsourcing company is different.
 But on the other hand, outsourcing to freelancers and independent contractors may be easier to estimate.

-For instance, if you’re going to outsource to a freelancer who’s paid by the hour, wages can go as low as $5 USD.
+For instance, if you outsource invoicing services such as accounts payable to a freelancer who’s paid by the hour, wages can go as low as $5 USD.
 If the workload covers 40 hours a week, that’s $200 a week or $800 a month.

 Keep in mind that the figures above are a very rough estimate of how much it costs to outsource accounts payable to a freelancer or an independent contractor.

-That being said, employers (the clients) still need to invest money into outsourcing companies and their services.
+That being said, when employers (the clients) opt to outsource invoicing services, they still need to invest money into outsourcing companies and their services.